 Striking a person or property with a vehicle can spark some very primitive human instincts.
 While this is obviously traumatizing for the victim, the driver of the car can also experience psychological lapses which alter their normal reactions and behaviors.
 Fight or flight kicks in, and a first impulse is to run away—flee the scene.
 Of course, this is perhaps the worst choice a driver can make when they have struck another vehicle or person.
 Fleeing the scene of an accident is known as a “hit and run” and comes with some very serious consequences.

-At Peter Davis Law, your Paterson personal injury attorney, we want you to be armed with the knowledge that you need to pursue your personal injury case.
+At Peter Davis Law, your Paterson car accident attorney, we want you to be armed with the knowledge that you need to pursue your personal injury case.
 A hit and run accident is a very serious incident that requires a careful hand to correctly complete the claim.
 If you would like legal advice or support, do not hesitate to contact a representative from our firm.
 Here is a general overview of how you should handle a hit and run car accident.

 What Qualifies as a Hit and Run?